lindattt/ainfo-project-v2/source/git.rst

 What is a version control platform?
 -----------------------------------

-Version control platforms are platforms that allow you to keep track of the changes done to your code over time, and to resume an older version of it if needed.
+**Version control platforms** are platforms that allow you to keep track of the changes done to your code over time, and to resume an older version of it if needed.

-In order to manage properly a new project, it is useful to create a repository in a version control platform.
+In order to manage properly a new project, it is useful to create a **repository** in a version control platform.

 GitHub and GitLab
 -----------------

-The most popular platforms of this kind are `GitHub <https://github.com>`__ and `GitLab <https://gitlab.com>`__.
-Those platforms are different but they share similar features, so no matter which one you choose to work with, the content of the GitHub repository and of the GitLab repository will basically be the same, as well as the shell commands you need to know to work from locally from your computer.
+The **most popular platforms** of this kind are `GitHub <https://github.com>`__ and `GitLab <https://gitlab.com>`__.
+Although those are two different and independent platforms, they share the same functioning principles: no matter which one you choose to work with, the content of the GitHub repository and of the GitLab repository will be the same, as well as the shell commands you need to know to work from locally from your computer.

+.. _esercizio1:

 Exercise: create a repository for your technical documentation project
 ----------------------------------------------------------------------